posted March 02, 2021

 This recipe takes a little more effort than pushing a button on the microwave to nuke a frozen pot pie, but broken down into simple steps it is a great dish for the pot pie beginner.

 I’ve actually been dying to work on this recipe for months and finally got around to it.
-Back in August when I was in NYC for my Guinness World Record trip, we ate like fiends in Chelsea Market.
+Back in 2015 when I was in NYC for my Guinness World Record trip, we ate like fiends in Chelsea Market.
 One of the awesome places we were told to try was the Tuck Shop.
 They specialize in these amazing hand held pies with savory fillings, and we got to try their Guinness Steak and Mushroom pot pie.
-It is sooooo good!
+It is so good!

-I just knew I had to recreate those pot pies with a little smoky flair when I got home.
+I just knew I had to recreate those pot pies with a little smoky flair when I got home from NY.
 I purchased the Chelsea Market cookbook (highly recommend if you’re a cookbook junkie like me) and the recipe was inside, so I got a little creative with their base recipe and adapted it to work on my pellet grill.

-- 1 1/2 lbs chuck steak cut into 1/2 inch cubes
+- 1 ½ pounds chuck steak (cut into 1/2 inch cubes)

 - 1 can Guinness Stout